Read time 4 minutes

 Follow the steps given below in order to retrieve the data from unbootable hard drive, manually:

-In case, you are unable to access the data even after installing the hard drive to some other PC or laptop.
-Then, either the hard drive has gone corrupt, or the data has been deleted somehow.
-For such scenarios, you must try a third-party Windows data recovery tool.
+If you find yourself unable to access your data even after installing the hard drive on another PC or laptop, it could be due to either a corrupted hard drive or accidental data deletion.
+In such situations, it is advisable to consider using a third-party Windows data recovery tool.